adriantumanggor/MyScript/README.md

 # Automated Scripts Repository

-This repository serves as a personal storage space for automation scripts developed with the assistance of GPT (Generative Pre-trained Transformer) and COPILOT.
+This repository serves as a personal storage space for automation scripts developed with the assistance of GPT and COPILOT.
 These scripts are designed to facilitate everyday tasks in software development and automate other processes.

 ---